zebaarsh/iot-data-analysis/README.md

 # iot-data-analysis
-Anomaly detection, analysis and time-series prediction based on the IOT data collected from the 54 sensors deployed in the Intel Berkeley Research lab
+Anomaly detection, analysis and time-series prediction based on the IOT data collected from the 54 sensors deployed in the Intel Berkeley Research lab.